 The Women’s Organisation is an innovative, social enterprise that provides quality enterprise and employment services and influences policy in order to improve the economic position of women.

-We are pleased to be expanding our team and are seeking to recruit an Engagement & Community Relationship Officer to work in the Greater Manchester area to support the high quality delivery of women’s economic development services throughout the Liverpool City Region and Greater Manchester.
+We are pleased to be expanding our team and are seeking to recruit a Finance and Monitoring Administrator to support the high-quality delivery of women’s economic development services throughout the Liverpool City Region and Greater Manchester.